 The Revs had a penalty shout turned away in the 53rd minute when Ike Opara appeared to handle Andrew Farrell’s right-wing cross, while another was denied 10 minutes later following a bit of jostling in the box.

 It wasn’t until the 77th minute when the Revolution registered a shot – on target or otherwise – when Juan Toja fired a 22-yard free kick just over the crossbar.
 A.J.
 Soares and Ryan Guy followed up with two more shots in the ensuing three minutes, but none forced a save out of SKC goalkeeper Jimmy Nielsen.

 The Revs will be home once again next weekend when they’ll host FC Dallas on Saturday, March 30.
 Kickoff from Gillette Stadium is set for 4 p.m.

-New England Revolution at Sporting Kansas City
+New England Revolution vs. Sporting Kansas City

 New England Revolution 0, Sporting Kansas City 0

 New England Revolution: Matt Reis, Kevin Alston, Jose Goncalves, A.J.
 Soares, Andrew Farrell, Lee Nguyen, Clyde Simms ©, Scott Caldwell, Kelyn Rowe, Juan Toja, Chad Barrett (Ryan Guy 64)

 Substitutes Not Used: Bobby Shuttleworth, Kalifa Cisse, Chris Tierney, Andy Dorman, Diego Fagundez, Darrius Barnes

 STATS: Shots 3, Shots on Target 0, Corner Kicks 6, Saves 5, Fouls 10, Offsides 4, Passes (percentage) 359 (58.5%), Possession 55.1%